 Invisible Disabilities Day is October 24.
-I have this friend with rather constant neck pain, but she doesn’t LOOK sick, and therefore feels diminished by those who actually don’t believe her.
+I have this friend with rather a constant neck pain, but she doesn’t LOOK sick, and therefore feels diminished by those who actually don’t believe her.
 Conversely, The Complexities of Giving: People with Disabilities as Help Objects.

 Photos of the worldly goods of inmates at the Willard Asylum.
 I backed the Kickstarter for this and wrote about it a couple years ago.

-“Each week, TIME Magazine designs covers for four markets: the U.S., Europe, Asia and the South Pacific.”
+“Each week, TIME Magazine designs covers for four markets: the U.S., Europe, Asia, and the South Pacific.”
 Often, America’s cover is quite, well – different.
 I had noticed this before.
 I don’t know that it’s “stunning,” but it IS telling.

 A friend’s letter from his brother.
 (Can one read this sans Facebook?)